KhronosGroup/glslang/README.md

   (For MSVS: use 2015 or later.)
 * [CMake][cmake]: for generating compilation targets.
 * make: _Linux_, ninja is an alternative, if configured.
 * [Python 3.x][python]: for executing SPIRV-Tools scripts.
-(Optional if not using SPIRV-Tools and the 'External' subdirectory does not exist.)
+(Optional if not using SPIRV-Tools and the 'external' subdirectory does not exist.)
 * [bison][bison]: _optional_, but needed when changing the grammar (glslang.y).
 * [googletest][googletest]: _optional_, but should use if making any changes to glslang.